 On the other weekdays, the trainers supplement their income by making up clothing, tote bags, interior items and gift packaging, in bright traditional fabrics and local cottons, that are sold at our Centre shop and in the Batoka Creatives retail outlet.

-A small group of embroidered that had disbanded when another project stopped have rejoined together under the Batoka Creatives group to produce highly detailed hand embroideries inspired by nature on cloth and felt.
+A small group of embroiderers that had disbanded when another project stopped have rejoined together under the Batoka Creatives group to produce highly detailed hand embroideries inspired by nature on cloth and felt.
 Sunglasses cases, babies' mobiles, decorations, cushion covers, napkins and many other decorative items are coming to life under their nimble fingers.

 Using amigurumi techniques, working in fine crochet cotton, another team of ladies create whimsical keyrings, rattles, pram clips, toys and dummy holders featuring baby animal characters in soft colours.
 All items made are sold at our Centre shop and in the Batoka Creatives retail outlet.